Saturday, Oct. 10, 2020

 Community benefit and the use tables update are set to wrap in 2021; parking work has already slowed due to reduced staff and budgets under COVID-19.
 Staff are hoping for a fracking moratorium extension through mid-2021, when Boulder County may adopt its regulations, to allow for consistency.

 “Currently, the code amendment team does not have any excess capacity,” staff wrote.
-“If work on occupancy code changes were to begin in 2020, work on the Community Benefit and or Use Table code changes would need to slow and or cease depending on the scope and scale of occupancy code changes.”
+“If work on occupancy code changes were to begin in 2020, work on the Community Benefit and or Use Postponement of a motion, or a vote code changes would need to slow and or cease depending on the scope and scale of occupancy code changes.”

 Staff intends to bring forward some options for occupancy work at city council’s mid-January retreat “or sooner at council’s direction.”